MrCee/tailscale-headless-macos/README.md

 ---

-## What this is
+## 🧠 What this is

-A headless Tailscale setup for macOS.
+A simple, reliable way to set up Tailscale on macOS without needing the GUI app.

-This project runs:
+This project:

-- `tailscaled` via Homebrew
+- installs and runs `tailscaled` via Homebrew
-- supervised by a system LaunchDaemon
+- manages it with a system LaunchDaemon
-- with explicit MagicDNS resolver wiring under `/etc/resolver`
+- configures MagicDNS explicitly

-No GUI.
-No menu bar.
-No login session required.

-> macOS runs as a Tailscale node — reachable before login, with reliable DNS.
+It’s designed for machines that you want online and reachable — without needing to log in or manage an app.

+> Set it up once — the machine stays connected, even before login.

 ---

-## Features

-- Headless `tailscaled`
-- LaunchDaemon supervision at boot
-- Explicit MagicDNS resolver wiring
-- Automatic stale resolver cleanup
-- zsh-safe scripting
-- install / verify / repair / uninstall workflows
-- hostname auto-detection (`TS_HOSTNAME`)
-- warning on hostname mismatch
-- fallback daemon start if LaunchDaemon bootstrap fails
+## 🎯 When this makes sense

+This is **not** for everyone.

+Use it if you want:

+- a Mac that stays connected even when nobody is logged in
+- remote access to machines like iMacs, minis, or lab devices
+- predictable DNS behaviour (no mystery breakage)
+- to avoid the macOS Tailscale GUI entirely

+If you’re happy using the official app — you probably don’t need this.

 ---

-## Architecture
+## ✨ Features

+- Fully headless `tailscaled`
+- Starts at boot via LaunchDaemon
+- Explicit MagicDNS resolver setup
+- Cleans up stale DNS configs automatically
+- Safe for zsh environments
+- Structured workflows:
+  - install
+  - verify
+  - repair
+  - uninstall
+- Smart hostname detection
+- Warning if hostname doesn’t match expectation
+- Fallback startup if LaunchDaemon fails

+---

+## 🧱 How it fits together

 ```text
 Homebrew